Blotch3D/Blotch3D/README.md

 any) at each 2D window pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
-The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the last drawn pixel.
+The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the nearest (to the camera) depth of that point.
 In that way pixels that are farther away need not be drawn.
 You can override this behavior for special cases.
-See BlGraphicsDeviceManager.NearClip and BlGraphicsDeviceManager.FarClip.
+See BlGraphicsDeviceManager.NearClip, BlGraphicsDeviceManager.FarClip. and search the web for MonoGame depth information.

 Near clipping plane (NearClip)